-Denver Workforce Development has identified three key business sectors where our focus is most needed to close the skills gap--that is, a deficit in the education and talent of our local workforce that is a frustrating barrier for area employers.
-Our first three industries for special focus are health care, information technology, and manufacturing.
+Denver Workforce Services is strategically focused on the key business sectors where our efforts are most needed to close the skills gap--that is, a deficit in the education and talent of our local workforce that is a frustrating barrier for area employers.
+Our focus includes health care, information technology, advanced manufacturing, construction, and retail/hospitality.

 FAST FACTS: Here is a one-page overview of our advanced manufacturing industry in the City and County of Denver.

 CAMA is a manufacturing alliance for manufacturers led by manufacturers and stakeholders in support of this key industry network in Colorado.
 CAMA will focus on innovation to develop and expand niche, high value-add capabilities while encouraging B2B relationships between Colorado companies, and growth of existing manufacturers.

 Colorado Association for Manufacturing and Technology (CAMT)